algolia/autocomplete/packages/website/docs/plugins.md

 });
 ```

-Now, if you're willing to package and distribute your plugin for other people to use, you might want to expose a function instead.
+If you want to package and distribute your plugin for other people to use, you might want to expose a function instead.
 For example, you can use the [GitHub API](https://docs.github.com/en/rest/reference/search#search-repositories) to search into all repositories, and let people pass [API parameters](https://docs.github.com/en/rest/reference/search#search-repositories--parameters) as plugin options.

 ```js title="createGitHubReposPlugin.js"
 import qs from 'qs';